 - The gifting of substances (smelly oils, alcohol, etc)

-With much support from the BOD, founding members PyroCelt, Beth, Jaime Chandra, Ranger Cervix and others spearheaded a multifaceted effort for Transformus X in 2013.
+With much support from the BOD, founding members PyroCelt, Beth Walker, Jaime Chandra, Ranger Cervix and others spearheaded a multifaceted team effort for Transformus X in 2013.
 They received abundant support and feedback throughout the event and continue to approach the issue in a lighthearted yet respectful manner appropriate for the burn community.

 The 11th Principle differs from similar consent-oriented groups in our belief that one does not need to be 100% sober in order to consent.
 Rather, we know that this issue is full of gray areas and believe that there is a difference between having had a couple of drinks and being completely intoxicated.
 Our consent education efforts pinpoint several markers of intoxication that likely precludes one’s ability to consent.